atrifex/ECE385-HelperTools/README.md

     7. Take this list and place it within `palette_hex` as hex values in the format of 0xRGB
         -   Example `palette_hex = ['0xFF0000' , '0x047cc0', '0x14b8eb', '0x42fdff', '0x37dcff']`
     8. No you are ready to run the script and generate the hex and ram files that can be used in memory.

+# FAQ
+    1. What is PIL and why is it missing?
+        - PIL is the Python Imaging Library and it is missing because you haven't downloaded it.
+        - I recommend downloading [Anaconda][AnacondaDownload] and using Spyder to edit and run the python code.
+        - "Anaconda is a program that installs Spyder and all the other necessary libraries.
+You download anaconda, then run spyder.
+Through spyder you can open the python files and it has an execute button and it's own terminal." - Drew Beeman